Introducing the FT81X - EVE, the next generation!

 • A direct connection for use with Glyn MCU boards

 • A GLYN software package, completely compatible with the FTDI Chip

 Programming Guide for the FT800

 For more information or to order, please click here.

-TFT module manufacturer RIVERDI utilises the FT800 and FT801 controllers in a number of their products with 12 models currently available.
+TFT module manufacturer RIVERDI utilizes the FT800 and FT801 controllers in a number of their products – with 13 models currently available.